briangnj/balena_splunk/README.md

 This is a simple [Splunk][splunk-link] integration that works with any of the devices supported by [Balena][balena-link].

-This python script collect OS performance metrics using shell commands and them sends to a specified metrics index on either Splunk Cloud or Splunk Enterprise.
+The main.py script collects OS performance metrics via shell commands and then sends to a specified metrics index on either Splunk Cloud or Splunk Enterprise.

 To get this project up and running on the Splunk end, you'll need to have a working [Splunk Cloud][splunk-cloud-trial] or [Splunk Enterprise][splunk-enterprise-trial] environment with the [HTTP Event Collector (HEC)][splunk-hec] enabled and accessible from the internet.
-You'll also need to create a HEC  authentication token and have a target metrics index available.
+You'll also need to create a HEC  authentication token and have a target metrics index enabled.

 On the Balena end, signup for a balena account [here][signup-page], set up a device, and have a look at the [Getting Started tutorial][gettingStarted-link].
 Once you are set up with balena, you will need to clone this repo locally.

 Follow these [steps][push-balena] to push the code to your fleet to enable the data collection.
-Once deployed, add three OS environment variables to enable the connection to Splunk:
+Once deployed, add the three OS environment variables below to enable the connection to Splunk:

 ```
 SPLUNK_HOST = IP address or hostname of remote Splunk host